Apply for an individual liquor permit

 You can apply for a permit if you're over 18 years old and are one of the following:

 - a tourist.

-If you are applying for a permit as a short term visitor or long term resident you must have one of the following.
+If you're applying for a permit as a short-term visitor or long-term resident, you must have one of the following.

 You will also need to provide either:

 If you're an overseas tourist, you can apply for a short-term visitor permit.

 You must have one of the following: